 Extension of Drosophila lifespan by Rhodiola rosea through a mechanism independent from dietary restriction

-Slowing the aging process delays the progression of diseases of aging such as cancer, Alzheimer¹s, and heart disease.
-The ultimate goal of our work is not to just increase the lifespan but to also increase the health span and add healthy years to human life.
+Slowing the aging process delays the progression of diseases resulting from aging such as cancer, Alzheimer’s, and heart disease.
+The ultimate goal of our work is to improve healthspan and add healthy years to human life.

 Why work with the fruit fly (Drosophila melanogaster) to study anti-aging?

-- Fruit fly is an established model system to study aging
+- The fruit fly is an established model system to study aging

 - We share about 75% of our disease genes with fruit flies